Rapid City Public Library: Main location

 The Rapid City main library is a 47000 sqft, two-story tall building in Rapid City's downtown area.
 The library has a collection of over 147,000 materials as well as thousands of digital resources, subscriptions to over 40 newspapers and magazines, and 53 public-use computers.
 Both locations offer free Wi-Fi access.

 In 2008, the main library was named by Nancy Pearl in USA Today as one of "10 Great Places to Find a Nook and Read a Book".

 The Historical Collections Room contains resources and archives related to Rapid City and the Black Hills area.
 Included in this collection are oral histories, television broadcasts and photographs of the 1972 Black Hills Flood, rare books focusing on Black Hills history, scrapbooks related to Rapid City mayors and city issues, and miscellaneous collections on a wide spectrum of local history subjects.

 Local history resources also include online digital collections, such as the Black Hills Knowledge Network of local information; the Rapid City Oral History Project; and thousands of images and documents related to Rapid City and the Black Hills.

+The Library offers a unique Dial-A-Story services that provides 24/7 access to recorded content.
+Patrons can call 605-574-7477 from any phone and use the menu to navigate to various recordings.